Local Renal Health Centre Program

 How the Waiting List Works

 In Manitoba, you are placed on a Local Renal Health Centre (LRHC) hemodialysis waiting list based on your in-centre hemodialysis start date.
-Despite time spent on peritoneal dialysis, home hemodialysis or as a transplanted patient does not count.
-You are placed on the waitlist according to your recent in-centre hemodialysis start date.
 If you have refused a spot, or do not want be on the list and then change your mind, you are placed on the list as per your new request date.

 If you receive a transplant, are training for home hemodialysis or peritoneal dialysis, your permanent dialysis space or place on the LRHC waiting list is not given up until you have been successful in the new modality for at least one month.
 At that time your name is removed from both the permanent and waiting lists.